Logo primary

 Start at your doorstep - John and Laura's Shade-garden makeover, Inner Urban Sydney

-Posted by Cecilia Macaulay almost 13 years ago
+Posted by Cecilia Macaulay over 13 years ago

 "If you want to change the world, start at your back doorstep" said Permaculture's Bill Mollison.
 Here is the story of how John and Laura turned a shady dirt-patch into a little jewel-box organic garden.